Sher Ali Afridi

-Sher Ali Afridi, also called Shere Ali, is known for killing Lord Mayo, the Viceroy of India, on 8 February 1872.
-He was a prisoner on the Andaman and Nicobar Islands at the time, sentenced for murder.
+Sher Ali Afridi (died 11 March 1872) was the assassin of the Viceroy of British India, Lord Mayo whom he killed on 8 February 1872.

+An Indian soldier of Pashtun background, he was convicted of murder and imprisoned at the penal colony of Port Blair, Andaman Islands.
+He is known for assassinating the Viceroy of India in 1872.
+The British sources described him as a "fearless soldier and one who would have been selected for any service of danger".

 Early life

-Sher Ali worked for the colonial government in the Punjab Police in the 1860s.
-He came from the Tirah valley in the Khyber Agency and worked for the Commissioner of Peshawar.
+Sher Ali was born in the Tirah Valley in the Khyber Agency of the North-West Frontier Province of British India into the Kuki Khēl Afridi tribe of Pashtuns.
+He worked for the colonial government in the Punjab Police in the 1860s.
+Afridi worked for the Commissioner of Peshawar.
 He was in colonial army at Ambala in a cavalry regiment.
 He served in the Presidency armies in Rohilkhand and Oudh during the Indian Rebellion of 1857.
 He worked under Major Hugh James as a cavalry trooper in Peshawar and as a mounted orderly for Reynell Taylor, who awarded Sher Ali with a horse, pistol and certificate.
 Due to his good character, Sher Ali was popular among Europeans and was taking care of Taylor's children.

+Afridi had murdered a robber who attempted to steal his cattle and his wife.
+Afridi was pardoned for this murder.

+Transportation to Andaman

-In a family feud, he killed one of his relatives named Hydur at Peshawar in broad daylight and although he pleaded innocence, he was sentenced to death on 2 April 1867.
-On appeal, his sentence was reduced by a judge, Colonel Pollock, to life imprisonment and he was deported to Kala Pani or the Andaman and Nicobar Islands, to serve his sentence.
+In 1867, he killed Hyder who was one of his enemies at Peshawar (Indian territory where British jurisdiction applied) in broad daylight.
+Although he pleaded innocence, he was sentenced to death on 2 April 1867.
+On appeal, his sentence was reduced by a judge, Colonel Pollock, to life imprisonment and he was deported to the Andaman and Nicobar Islands, to serve his sentence.
 He was permitted to work as a barber at Port Blair as he was acknowledged to have behaved well since his arrival.